nikhilbarthwal/Random/README.md

-# Randon
+# Random

-Randon stuff no one cares about ...
+Random stuff no one cares about ...
 I don't know know why you are checking this out!